codership/documentation/galeracluster/source/faq.rst

 - Hot bug fixes;
 - Security releases;
 - New Releases of the software;
-- Contact by email, skype or telephone;
+- Contact by email, Skype or telephone;
 - Remote system login;
 - Named support contacts (Galera developers):
 - Zendesk support portal and ticket management; and
 - 8-hour response time for 8/5, 4-hour response time for 24/7

-For a quote on the cost of support, write us at info@codership.com or use our on-line form :ref:`to send us a message <http://galeracluster.com/contact-us/#send-us-a-message>`.
+For a quote on the cost of support, write us at info@codership.com or use our on-line form `to send us a message <http://galeracluster.com/contact-us/#send-us-a-message>`_.

 You can also engage one of our `Support Partners <http://galeracluster.com/support/#support-partners>`_.
 We are very particular as to who we allow to become one of our Support Partner:  they're well qualified, very responsive, and dependable.